 Following the Business Combination, the Company will be dependent on the income generated by the target company or business in order to meet its own expenses and operating cash requirements.
 The amount of distributions and dividends, if any, which may be paid from the target to the Company will depend on many factors, including its results of operations and financial condition.
-There may also be limits on dividends under applicable law, the Company's constitutional documents, documents governing any indebtedness of the Company and other factors which may be outside the control of the Company.
-If the target company or business is unable to generate sufficient cash flow, the Company may be unable to pay its expenses or make distributions and dividends on the Ordinary Shares.
+There may also be limits on dividends under applicable law, the post-Business Combination company's constitutional documents, documents governing any indebtedness of the Company or the post-Business Combination company and other factors which may be outside the control of the Company.
+If the target company or business is unable to generate sufficient cash flow, the Company (or the post-Business Combination company) may be unable to pay its expenses or make distributions and dividends on the Ordinary Shares.